 Facilities and Capacity

-Couples can celebrate any part of their wedding day at Tilley Mill Events.
+Clients can celebrate any part of their wedding day at Tilley Mill Events.
 The venue welcomes couples for ceremonies and receptions, as well as rehearsal dinners, engagement parties, showers, and more.
 The scenic property features plenty of open space for outdoor events.
-Couples can host their wedding ceremony in front of the park’s picturesque covered bridge.
-It makes the perfect backdrop for a couple’s first married kiss, or as a general location for photographs.
-There is also a barn, which can be used for ceremonies and receptions in the event of rain or shine.
-As an additional place of shelter, couples can use the pavilion for their wedding festivities.
-The venue also have bathrooms and dressing rooms for the convenience of couples and guests alike.
+You can host your wedding ceremony in front of the park’s picturesque covered bridge.
+It makes the perfect backdrop for a couple’s first married kiss, which also serves as a general location for memorable photographs.
+There is also a barn that can be used for ceremonies and receptions in the event of rain.
+As an additional place of shelter, you’ll have access to the pavilion for your wedding festivities.
+The venue includes bathrooms and dressing rooms on site for the convenience of couples and their guests alike.